Author, hedge fund manager, writer, and educator Joel Greenblatt is one of today’s most influential value investors.

 Greenblatt’s guide to value investing is widely admired by some of today’s top value investors, including Michael Price and Andrew Tobias.

 Greenblatt distills modern value investing principles for a mass audience.
-This is the book to read if you want to learn and understand Greenblatt’s philosophy and strategies.
+This is the book if you want to learn and understand Greenblatt’s philosophy and strategies.

 Amazon | Audible.com | Audiobooks.com |

-Zweig’s 2006 update of Graham’s 1949 classic is an important resource for value investors in today’s world.
+Zweig’s 2006 update of Graham’s 1949 classic is an important resource for value investors today.
 Zweig rewrites Graham’s lessons with modern examples.

-Anyone who wants to learn what value investing is and apply it in the modern world needs to consult Zweig and Graham.
+Anyone wanting to learn value investing and apply it in the modern world needs to consult Zweig and Graham.

 Amazon | Audible.com | Audiobooks.com | Blinkist |